Axway/amplify-central/content/en/docs/manage_marketplace/billing_integration/install_configure_billing_integration.md

 .
 ```

-The Product Plan must be a paid plan with manual approval.
+The product plan must be a paid plan with manual approval.
 Only product plans with at least one Tiered/Graduated and/or Pay Per Use quota are supported.

-For product subscriptions to be linked to subscriptions in the billing platform, such as Recurly, an Account must exist in in the billing platform with a code that corresponds to the subscriber's user ID, Team ID or Organization ID:
+For product subscriptions to be linked to subscriptions in the billing platform, such as Recurly, an account must exist in in the billing platform with a code that corresponds to the subscriber's user ID, team ID or organization ID: